FNNDSC/pl-objectdetection/README.md

 This shows the information about the inference time for every frame.
 We think it shows the data bus latency from cpu/main memory to the GPU.

 ### Benchmarking result
 On `ppc64le` machine, the typical inference time for each frame is about 4 ms. However in `x86_64` machine, we got about 6~7 ms inference time for every frame.
-We think the differnece is significant (powerpc is about 40% faster than `x86_64`).
+We think the difference is significant (powerpc is about 40% faster than `x86_64`).

 Troubleshoot